 - How will the students be evaluated? and

-- How will the success of the course in achieving the learning outcomes be assessed?
+- How will the success of the course in achieving the learning objectives be assessed?

 - Justify the number of credits and the level of the course.
 (Generally, 600 and 700 level courses have explicit prerequisites.
 If there are no prerequisites, justification must be provided.
 700 level courses deal with more advanced material than 600 level courses.)

 - What are the general qualifications for teaching this course?
 How many potential instructors are there to teach this course?

 - Where does the course fit in the present graduate program?
 Will the course be consistent with the graduate program?
 If approved, which current course will the new course replace?
 If there will be no replacement, explain what impact the new course will have on faculty workloads and offerings.
 If this course is to become a new required course for the program, a program modification action memo and related documents should also be submitted.